Robert F. Mullen, PhD

 Space is Limited

-We are hard-wired to hearken to our emotions.
-We consider them first because they are unconscious and automatic.
-It is more natural to base our conclusions on feelings than on facts.
-If we have distorted thoughts and beliefs, then our emotions will reflect them.
-Emotional Reasoning is not only dichotomous but also irrational.
+We are hard-wired to be swayed by our emotions.
+They are our initial influence because they are unconscious and automatic; evidence and facts are secondary considerations.
+If we have distorted thoughts and beliefs, our emotions will reflect them.
 When we make judgments and decisions based on our feelings without supporting evidence, we are likely misinterpreting reality.

-We are all susceptible to Emotional Reasoning, and not all decisions made are wrong or destructive.
-It is healthy to stay in touch with our feelings assuming they correspond with reality.
-A balanced perspective embraces instinct, feelings, and experience as well as evidence.
-The challenge to us is that our SAD sustains itself on our irrationality, and our negative core and intermediate beliefs lead us to ignore evidence that contradicts them, compelling us to make poor decisions.
+We are all highly susceptible to emotional reasoning, and not all decisions made are wrong or destructive.
+It is healthy to stay in touch with our feelings or trust our instincts, provided they correspond with reality.
+A balanced perspective embraces emotions and intuitions as well as evidence.
+Because SAD sustains itself on our irrational thoughts and emotions, we are prone to making poor decisions.

 * * *

 WHY IS YOUR SUPPORT SO IMPORTANT?
 ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to regenerate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.